 TEDS offers a number of flexible delivery formats that conveniently help you complete your degree.
-For example, you can attend any of our church-based seminary extension sites to complete a Master of Arts (Theological Studies) or the Certificate in Christian Studies without having to relocate to Trinity’s Deerfield campus.
-Other options include Trinity Online courses, Campus Modular Courses, occasional courses and Wrap-Around Intensive Courses.
+For example, you can take any of our courses online, or attend a church-based seminary extension site to complete a Master of Arts (Theological Studies) or the Certificate in Christian Studies without having to relocate to Trinity’s Deerfield campus.
+Other options include Trinity campus modular courses, occasional courses and wrap-around intensive courses.

 TEDS offers Certificate programs as a way to enhance your current ministry or to prepare you for where you’re going in your career or education.
 It’s a great first step to take if you’re trying to decide whether to enroll in a degree program while earning advanced certification at the same time.
 Many of our Certificate programs don’t even require a bachelor’s degree to get started if you have extensive life experience in a particular area of ministry or teaching.
 The Certificate in Christian Studies is a Certificate program offered through our extension sites as well, adding another layer of convenience.
 Higher education tracks are also available for post graduate or post doctoral studies.

 Admission to a Certificate program does not ensure admission to a Trinity degree program.
 If a Certificate student later decides to enroll in a degree program, all program admission requirements must still be met.

 Trinity offers credit for courses in conjunction with other ministry organizations under unique arrangements.
 Some are special courses offered at specific places and times for certain purposes.
 Others are ongoing opportunities to combine Trinity courses with other outstanding training programs.
 We offer courses in partnership with organizations like CRU, InterVarsity, Young Life and more!